• Home

 5. Be Prepared

-When you’ re up against tautogs, there is no room to quibble, and you have to be really prepared because these fish get big, really big, and can easily reach 15 to 20 pounds – making them a worthy opponent to show off your fishing skills.
+When you’re up against tautogs, there is no room to quibble, and you have to be really prepared because these fish get big, really big, and can easily reach 15 to 20 pounds – making them a worthy opponent to show off your fishing skills.

 However, just like with any other endeavor, experience alone is no guarantee for success.
-You need to be prepared, and you must understand all the risks involved (only being, you can lose the trophy fish of lifetime just because you weren’t prepared).
+You need to be prepared, and you must understand all the risks involved (only being, you can lose the trophy fish of a lifetime just because you weren’t prepared).

 Do not forget that Tautogs are smart and very territorial, which means they know when and where to escape and how to defend themselves.
 So, you’ll need to be ready to outmuscle tautog as soon as you connect with it.
 You will have to reel fast and continue your struggle to even be in the game.